Balut (food): Preparation

-Traditionally, the fertilized eggs are incubated in the sun or buried in sand, and stored in baskets to retain warmth.
-In order for the embryo to develop normally, it must be exposed to heat for the correct period of time, while ensuring that the temperature is not too hot to harm the eggs or too cold to permit growth.
-The embryo is super sensitive to high temperatures, and is easily killed upon cooking in the sun.
-After nine days, the eggs are held to a light, in a process called candling, to reveal the embryo inside.
-The production of balut depends on egg maturation cycles, where the egg begins developing and changes in texture.
-Throughout these various maturation periods, different temperatures are required to accentuate the specific egg and embryo characteristics.
-Within the first few stages of maturation, balut is known as "balut sa puti" ("wrapped in white") when it is white; the embryo inside is insufficiently developed to show a beak, feathers or claws, and the bones are undeveloped.
+Traditionally, the fertilized eggs are incubated in the sun or buried in sand and stored in baskets to retain warmth.
+In order for the embryo to develop normally, it must be exposed to heat for the correct period of time while ensuring that the temperature is not too hot to harm the eggs or too cold to permit growth.
+The embryo is extremely sensitive to high temperatures and is easily killed upon cooking in the sun.
+Within the first few stages of maturation, balut is known as "balut sa puti" ("wrapped in white") when it is white; the embryo inside is insufficiently developed to show a beak, feathers, or claws, and the bones are undeveloped.
 These are made from very specific egg types, less than five days old and with no visible surface cracks.

 The duration of egg incubation is a matter of local preference.
 In the Philippines, balut is generally incubated for 14 to 18 days before being boiled for consumption.
 At about 14 to 16 days of incubation, the embryo floats on top of the egg white and yolk, and the balut is called "mamatong".
 For most balut makers, the ideal incubation is said to be 17 days old.

 There are other versions of balut.
 In the Cambodian version, pong tea khon, the egg is incubated for 18 to 20 days.
 In the Vietnamese version, trứng vịt lộn, the egg is incubated for 19 to 21 days, when the embryo is old enough to be recognizable as a baby duck and has bones that will be firm but tender when cooked.
 Some men prefer to eat an embryo that is much more developed, "...so that it looks gross, because that is a way to prove your manhood."